adjust/android_sdk/README.md

 you can register all the activities lifecycle callbacks in one place, to avoid editing every `Activity` class in your app.

+1. Open the source file of your `Application` class.
+2. Add a private static final class `GlobalActivityLifecycleCallbacks` that implements the `ActivityLifecycleCallbacks` interface.
+3. In the `onActivityResumed(Activity activity)` method of the `GlobalActivityLifecycleCallbacks` class, call `Adjust.onResume()`
+4. In the `onActivityPaused(Activity activity)` method of the `GlobalActivityLifecycleCallbacks` class, call `Adjust.onPause()`
-In the `Application` class of your app, in the same `onCreate` method where the adjust SDK is configured, call the function `registerActivityLifecycleCallbacks` with the parameter of a class that implements the interface `ActivityLifecycleCallbacks`.
+5. Edit the same `onCreate()` method on the `Application` class where the adjust SDK is configured and add the call to `registerActivityLifecycleCallbacks(new GlobalActivityLifecycleCallbacks())`
-Of the methods that this class must implement, edit `onActivityResumed(Activity activity)` to include a call to `Adjust.onResume()` and edit `onActivityPaused(Activity activity)` to include a call to `Adjust.onPause();`

 ![][activity_lifecycle]

+If you had `Adjust.onResume` and `Adjust.onPause` calls on each Activity of your app, you can remove them now.

 #### Android 2.3 Gingerbread